-Since it was established, Congress and the President have increased the debt ceiling roughly 100 times.
+Since the end of World War II, Congress and the President have modified the debt ceiling nearly 100 times.
 During the 1980s, the debt ceiling was increased from less than \$1 trillion to nearly \$3 trillion.
 Over the course of the 1990s, it was doubled to nearly \$6 trillion, and in the 2000s it was again doubled to over \$12 trillion.
-The Budget Control Act of 2011 automatically raised the debt ceiling by \$900 billion and gave the President authority to increase the limit by an additional \$2.1 trillion to \$16.39 trillion.
-Lawmakers have since suspended the debt limit four times between February 2013 and March 16, 2017, when it will be reestablished at its current level of \$19.86 trillion.
+The Budget Control Act of 2011 automatically raised the debt ceiling by \$900 billion and gave the President authority to increase the limit by an additional \$1.2 trillion (for a total of \$2.1 trillion) to \$16.39 trillion.
+Lawmakers have suspended the debt limit seven times since February 2013.
+The most recent suspension began on August 2, 2019, and will end on July 31, 2021.

-Sources: Office of Management and Budget, Treasury Department.
-(Does not show debt limit suspensions since
+Sources: Congressional Research Service, Office of Management and Budget, and Treasury Department.